Jaw Crushers for Sale

 - Toggle seat shields reduce wear by deflecting grit from seats.

-- Toggle seat wedges are a simplified method of clamping toggle seats to jaw — more securely.
+- Toggle seat wedges are a simplified method of clamping toggle seats to the jaw — more securely.

 - Replaceable cap nuts simplify replacing jaw plates.
 Not necessary to pull the jaw back to remove bolts.